China Information

+China Information: A Journal on Contemporary China Studies, commonly known as China Information, is a triannual peer-reviewed academic journal that covers Chinese studies in the widest sense.

+History

-China Information (subtitled A Journal on Contemporary China Studies) is a triannual peer-reviewed academic journal that was established in 1986.
-It was originally published by the Documentation and Research Centre for Contemporary China (Leiden University), but since 2004 it has been published by SAGE Publications.
-The founding editor-in-chief was Woei Lien Chong.
-The journal has been under the editorship of Tak-Wing Ngo (University of Macao) since 2002.
-It covers Chinese studies in the widest sense.
+China Information was established in 1986.
+It was originally published by the Documentation and Research Centre for Contemporary China at Leiden University, but since 2004 it has been published by SAGE Publications.

+The founding editor-in-chief was Woei Lien Chong (莊愛蓮) at Leiden University.
+The journal has been under the editorship of Tak-Wing Ngo (吳德榮) at the University of Macao since 2002.

 Abstracting and indexing

 The journal is abstracted and indexed in: